CloudLabs-MOC/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/06b-data-warehouse-query.md

 In this lab, you have:

-- Created a sample data warehouse in Microsoft Fabric.
+- Created a sample data warehouse

-- Queried the data warehouse using T-SQL to extract meaningful insights.
+- Queried the data warehouse

-- Verified data consistency and corrected inaccurate records.
+- Verified data consistency

-- Created a filtered view to simplify data access for reporting.
+- Saved a query as a view

-- Strengthened your understanding of querying, validating, and managing warehouse data using Microsoft Fabric.

 ## Now, click on Next from the lower right corner to move on to the next lab.